pubkey/broadcast-channel/.github/README.md

 -   This is not a polyfill.
 Do not set this module to `window.BroadcastChannel`.
 This implementation behaves similiar to the [BroadcastChannel-Standard](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) with these limitations:
     - You can only send data that can be `JSON.stringify`-ed,
     - While the offical API emits [onmessage-events](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel/onmessage), this module directly emitts the data which was posted.
 -   This is not a replacement for a message queue.
-If you use this in NodeJs and want send more than 50 messages per second, you should use proper [IPC-Tooling](https://en.wikipedia.org/wiki/Message_queue).
+If you use this in NodeJs or Deno and want send more than 50 messages per second, you should use proper [IPC-Tooling](https://en.wikipedia.org/wiki/Message_queue).

 ## Browser Support